Dungarvan: Religion

 A friary in Abbeyside, founded by the Augustinians in the 13th century, is partially incorporated with the structure of a 20th-century Roman Catholic church.
 One of the most significant colleges in the town was also founded by these Augustinians, whose order remains active locally and maintains a parish church nearer to Main Street.

 Toponymy

 In everyday local usage, "Dungarvan" is taken to refer to the western, more commercial half of the town, where the administrative buildings and shopping areas are situated.

 Transport

 Road

-Dungarvan is positioned on the N25 national primary road and the R672 and R675 regional roads.
+Dungarvan is on the N25 national primary road and the R672 and R675 regional roads.

 Maritime

 The town is separated from the open ocean by a shallow, eastward-facing bay.
 At its mouth, the bay is about two miles wide, with Dungarvan lying about four miles from the mouth.
 A meandering navigation channel marked by red/green buoys leads into Dungarvan from the ocean.
 For most vessels (except small dinghies) this channel is not navigable at low tide.
 Even at high tide, cruising yachts and larger vessels must be careful to remain in the buoyed channel.
-There is a well-maintained concrete slipway in Dungarvan town, suitable for launching vessels up to eight metres in length.
-However, larger vessels should only use it up to three hours either side of high tide.
-Moorings are usually made available to visiting yachts by Dungarvan Harbour Sailing Club, often free of charge.
+There is a concrete slipway in Dungarvan town, suitable for launching vessels up to eight metres in length.